Summer Work Experience for Geoscience Students

 Can I do research for a thesis in conjunction with an OGS project?

 Yes.
 If you want to discuss the possibility of doing thesis research in conjunction with a specific OGS project then please indicate this on your application.

 What’s the deadline for applications?

-The deadline is March 31, 2017.
-Applications for summer 2017 field assistant with the Ontario Geological Survey are now open.
+The deadline was March 31, 2017.
+Applications for summer 2017 field assistant with the Ontario Geological Survey are now closed.